VCTLabs/software_version_description_template/svd/EU_SVD.rst

-The (yocto) build manifests provide per-image listings of the installed software packages; see `Appendix A. Non-production image SW versions`_ for the listing of non-production image SW versions.
+The (yocto) build manifests provide per-image listings of the installed software packages; see `Appendix A. Non-production image SW versions`_ for the current development image listing.

 3.3 Changes installed